karina6188/data-structures-and-algorithms-c-/Data-Structures/LinkedList/README.md

 To run the program from Visual Studio:
 Select File -> Open -> Project/Solution

-Next navigate to the location you cloned the Repository.
+Next navigate to the location you cloned the repository.

 Double click on the data-structure-and-algorithm directory.